About the Program

 The Urology Residency Program, College of Medicine, University of Tennessee is located on the Memphis Campus of the University of Tennessee.
 The University of Tennessee undergraduate campus is located in Knoxville, Tennessee, 375 miles east of Memphis.
 The UT Memphis campus consists of those colleges related to healthcare: the Colleges of Medicine, Dentistry, Nursing, Pharmacy, and Allied Health.
-The Urology Residency Program currently is a five year program consisting of 12 months of pre-urology (general surgery and electives) followed by 48 months of clinical urology.
+The Urology Residency Program currently is a five-year program consisting of 12 months of pre-urology (general surgery and electives) and 48 months of clinical urology.
+The urology residents are exposed to urologic research (both clinical and basic science) throughout their 48 months of training.

 Department of Urology